Oil crash poses severe test for OPEC+ after Moscow, Riyadh miscalculate

 Saudi Arabia for its part also misjudged the magnitude of the oil demand collapse that sent oil prices to their lowest in almost two decades.

 Riyadh quickly found that, in a market awash with crude, even usually reliable buyers don’t want more and steep discounts do little to change this.
-Oil majors and big importing nations alike have spurned the extra cargoes. [nL8N2BJ6O8]
+Oil majors and big importing nations alike have spurned the extra cargoes.

 Now both sides may now have a chance to reconsider - and possibly a way to claim they were both right.
 If a deal is reached, Riyadh can say pumping more crude forced Russia back to the table.
 If others join in, Moscow can say the virus has had a bigger impact than anything OPEC+ alone could have dealt with.